 Determine Your Needs

-Grant Allocation is greater or equal to $30,000 --> You must complete a comprehensive District Needs Assessment, and you are responsible for demonstrating need for the activities in your Title IV-A program.
-The demonstrated needs should be the basis for your proposed outcomes and activities.
-Your needs assessment and results should be uploaded into the Grants Management System.
+Grant Allocation is greater or equal to $30,000 --> You must complete a comprehensive Needs Assessment.
+Comprehensive in the Title IV-A program means that needs are assessed in each of the three Title IV-A program areas.
+The comprehensive needs assessment results are good for three years.
+The demonstrated needs should be the basis for your priorities, proposed outcomes, and program activities.
+Your needs assessment and results should be uploaded as part of the Consolidated Application process.

 Title IV-A Program Development Process